betaflight/betaflight.com/docs/wiki/boards/NUCLEOH743.md

-# Nucleo H743 - RAM based image
+# Nucleo H743 - RAM based

 This target for the Nucleo H743 is loaded entirely into the MCU RAM, thus facilitating quick turnaround development testing, without subjecting the flash storage to wear.